sethgeyer/basic-git/README.md

 ## Tasks

 1. Fork this repository.
-1. Create a file called hello.txt.
+1. Create a file called `hello.txt`.
 1. Make a commit with this file.
 1. Push this change to GitHub.
 1. Add the text "hello world" to line 1 in the file hello.txt.